askjag07/Arduino-Reference/README.md

 View sample code in the 'Examples' folder to learn more about various Arduino component integrations.

+## Projects

+View more sample code in the 'Projects' folder to get an idea of how more complex projects function.

 ## About Elegoo

 Elegoo is the best, low-cost spinoff of Arduino on the market.
 The only difference between its product and an Arduino product is the quality of the box it comes in; it can replace an Arduino in projects without a problem.